1 day in Malaga: Complete Itinerary

 Eat Lunch at Atarazanas Market

-This area reminded me of New York City a little because it’s a green oasis in the middle of an urban city.
+This area reminded me of Central Park in New York City because it’s another green oasis in the middle of an urban city.
 This park is perfect for all ages because everyone can just sit back and enjoy nature.
 This was my favorite part of the day because I felt so peaceful being surrounded by so much beauty.

 If you have a love for sailboats, yachts, and cruise liners, then let your fascination take you to the marina where they’re all docked in the port.